Hiking in the Wilderness with WildJunket

 2.GORILLAS IN UGANDA – By far the most memorable wildlife experience I’ve had was gorilla trekking in Bwindi Impenetrable Forest.
 I’ll never forget how intimate the experience was, watching gorillas just lounging around and having fun.
 Locking eyes with the silverback and seeing it almost charge at it made the experience all the more exciting.

 Travel info – Bwindi Impenetrable Forest is located in Southwestern Uganda, in the Kanungu District.
-It earns the name ‘impenetrable’ from the extensive jungle of bamboo, vines and ferns that grow between hardwood trees making it difficult to
+It earns the name ‘impenetrable’ from the extensive jungle of bamboo, vines and ferns that grow between hardwood trees making it difficult to access by foot.
+The forest is one of the most biologically diverse areas on Earth, and it is home to half the world’s population of Mountain Gorillas.

 To get there you can drive for two to three hours from Queen Elizabeth National park to the north, or take a six to eight hour drive from Mbarara.
 You could also choose to fly from Entebbe or Kampala to Kisoro.